bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 alternate implementations may be plausible, but need careful consideration of the race conditions that can arise from other platform-specific functionality.

-`KillSwitch` fundamentally relies on two piece of state for safe operation, which are encapsulated in a `KillState` held by the `lucet_runtime::Instance` it terminates:
+`KillSwitch` fundamentally relies on two pieces of state for safe operation, which are encapsulated in a `KillState` held by the `lucet_runtime::Instance` it terminates:
 * `execution_domain`, a `Domain` that describes the kind of execution that is